Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Misc/The Golden Viper.md

 **Killer’s Nose**: Double 9s on scent-based [[Perception]] rolls, or double 8s on rolls to detect an assassination target whose scent it’s tasted.
 **Languages**: [[The Golden Viper]] knows all major languages and countless tribal tongues.
 **Mechanical Mind**: Social influence cannot affect the Golden Viper’s Major and Defining [[Intimacy|Intimacies]], nor can it raise new [[Intimacy|Intimacies]] to Major or Defining.
-**Ten Million Memories**: When introducing a fact, the Golden Viper has access to relevant specialties and backstories from everyone it’s ever killed.
+**Ten Million Memories**: When [[introducing a fact]], the Golden Viper has access to relevant specialties and backstories from everyone it’s ever killed.